Indoor Begonias : cultivation and care

 Indoor begonias in a nutshell

-• Indoor begonias stand out either for their decorative leaf diversity or for their delicate flowering.
+- Indoor begonias stand out either for their diversity of decorative foliage or for their delicate flowering.

-• They thrive in indirect light, with a light substrate and moderate watering.
+- They thrive in indirect light, a light substrate, and moderate watering.

-• Their propagation by cuttings is simple, using either leaves or stems depending on the variety.
+- Their propagation is simple, by leaf or stem cuttings, depending on the variety.

-• These plants require good ambient humidity and vigilance against parasitic pests and diseases.
+- These plants require good ambient humidity and vigilance against parasites and diseases.

-• Versatile and elegant, begonias add an exotic touch to any interior.
+- Versatile and elegant, begonias add a touch of exoticism to any interior.

-Indoor begonias captivate with their incredible diversity and their ability to blend into all styles of interior décor.
-Whether grown for their spectacular foliage or delicate flowering, these versatile plants bring a touch of exotic elegance to our homes.
-With nearly 2000 species from the Begoniaceae family worldwide, they come in unique shapes, colours and textures.
-Like the Begonia rex ‘Escargot’, famous for its spiralled leaves, or the Begonia eliator, prized for its generous flowers.
+Indoor begonias captivate with their incredible diversity and their ability to blend into any style of décor.
+Whether grown for their spectacular foliage or delicate flowering, these versatile plants add a touch of exotic elegance to our homes.
+With nearly 2000 species from the Begoniaceae family worldwide, they come in unique shapes, colours, and textures.
+Take, for example, the Begonia rex ‘Escargot’, famous for its spiralled leaves, or the Begonia eliator, prized for its generous flowers.

-Easy to grow, indoor begonias thrive in soft, indirect light, with a light and well-drained substrate.
-Their care requires moderate watering, regular fertilisation during growth periods and a slightly humid atmosphere to avoid stress.
+Easy to grow, indoor begonias thrive in soft, indirect light, with a light and well-draining substrate.
+Their care requires moderate watering, regular fertilisation during the growth period, and a slightly humid atmosphere to avoid stress.
 Some, like the Begonia maculata, thrive in terrariums, while others, such as the Begonia semperflorens, provide continuous flowering in bright interiors.

-Indoor begonias are however susceptible to parasites like aphids and diseases such as powdery mildew.
-Careful observation, controlled watering and a healthy environment nevertheless help keep these plants in top condition.
-Versatile and aesthetic, begonias have become essential in plant decoration: why not start a collection?
+Indoor begonias, however, are susceptible to parasites like aphids and diseases such as powdery mildew.
+Careful observation, controlled watering, and a healthy environment nevertheless help keep these plants in top condition.
+Versatile and aesthetic, begonias are a must-have for plant décor: why not start a collection?

 Begonia amphioxus